-In my book, Upsold (under contract with The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
+In my book, Upsold (to be published in 2020 by The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
 Drawing on more than two years of ethnographic fieldwork analyzing interactions between real estate agents and prospective homebuyers, Upsold presents an in-depth account of the social influences that come together during the sales process.
-The book shows how agents do emotion work to get buyers to fall for particular units.
-It shows that the way buyers and agents interact has consequences for how much buyers pay.
-And it shows how agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
-The book offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.
+The book shows how interactions between agents and buyers created buyers' preferences, including their price preferences, and that agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
+Upsold offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.

 Other research focuses on discrimination in economic transactions, how recent changes in the production of news and the journalism labor market have affected the institutional pressures faced by journalism schools, and how sociology conceptualizes the self.
 A new project uses computational methods to examine the relationship between online advertisements for rental housing, housing prices, and various forms of residential segregation.
 Another tracks households' residential mobility and financial security in the wake of Hurricane Harvey and shows how disasters produce within neighborhood inequality,